Saint Mary’s is inviting the public to the annual “SMU 10K” classic ski event on Sunday, Jan. 27.

 Weather permitting, a hot air balloon launch will mark the start of the race.

 For more information or to receive a registration form, call Peggy Walters at Ext.
 1640.
-Or visit the “SMU 10K” website at: saintmaryssports.com.
+Or visit the “SMU 10K” website at: http://saintmaryssports.com.

 Saint Mary’s is inviting the public to the annual “SMU 10K” classic ski event on Sunday, Jan.
 27.

-The evening will begin with hors d’oeuvres and cocktails at 6 p.m. in the lounge, followed by a five-course gourmet dinner in the dining hall.
-A highlight of the evening will include cabaret entertainment by SMU theatre and music students who will perform a variety of favorites from the ’60s and early ’70s by the Beatles, the Monkeys, John Denver, the Carpenters, and many more.
-Candlelight attendees will then dance the night away to the seven-piece Diane Martinson Band.
+The evening will begin with hors d’oeuvres and cocktails at 6 p.m. in the lounge, followed by dinner in the dining hall.
+A highlight of the evening will include cabaret entertainment by SMU theatre and music students who will perform a variety of well-known favorites from the ’60s and early ’70s.
+The seven-piece Diane Martinson Band will then delight participants ready to hit the dance floor.

-The cost of the evening is $75 per person or $140 per couple.
+The cost is $75 per person or $140 per couple.
 Dress is formal attire, and valet parking and coat check services will be available.

-If you have questions about Candlelight, call Jo Nesler, Ext.
+Invitations have been mailed, but everyone is invited!
+If you would like to attend or have questions about Candlelight, call Jo Nesler, Ext.
 1664.

 Mark your calendars for Feb.
 29 and March 1, as Saint Mary’s faculty, staff, students and Christian Brothers will once again hit the road to reconnect with alumni and friends, meet prospective students and share our SMU with Chicago.